xieyuheng/inner/docs/source/_posts/note/computer-science/type-theory/four-simple-questions-for-studying-a-subject.md

 ## Case study: set-, type- and category- theory

-What is the difference between set, type and cat ?
+What is the difference between set, type and cat?

 Comparing Interfaces:
 - set  --  equal, member relation, subset relation